Tayisaikishorenaidu/CDH/README.md

 ### Identified Flow Based on Research and Documentation

+## Step1 : Prepare a dataset model 1.0
-## Step1 : Use Tensorflow code pre-trained object detection models that can be fine tuned to recognize Azure, AWS & GCP Services from Stencils like SVG files.
+## Step2 : Use pre-trained object detection models that can be fine tuned to recognize Azure, AWS & GCP Services from Stencils like SVG files from dataset model 1.0
-## Step2 : Send the output using Tensorflow OD Api or Microsoft Azure Custom Vision Service.
-## Step3 : Python scripts encodes the image to base64 string format, which can used as input for further processing, such as generating terraform code to deploy the cloud service
+## Step3 : Scripts encodes the image to base64 string format as Output
+## Step4 : Processing Output, such as generating terraform code to deploy the cloud services

 ## Contributors & Dev Team (yet to be announced)